buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 .. py:class:: buildbot.steps.source.svn.SVN

-The :class:`SVN` build step performs a `Subversion <http://subversion.tigris.org>`_ checkout or update.
+The :bb:step:`SVN` build step performs a `Subversion <http://subversion.tigris.org>`_ checkout or update.
 There are two basic ways of setting up the checkout step, depending upon whether you are using multiple branches or not.

-The most versatile way to create the :class:`SVN` step is with the ``svnurl`` argument:
+The most versatile way to create the :bb:step:`SVN` step is with the ``svnurl`` argument:

 ``svnurl``